 Can I/do I have to go on the ice with my kids?

-At this time due to COVID-19 we are not allowing parents on the ice.
-State mandates restrict the occupancy of all spaces within our facility (including the rink areas), therefore on-ice areas are restricted solely for staff and participants of the program.
+At this time due we are not allowing parents on the ice.
 Parents/guardians are able to observe the class from alongside the rink, inside player benches, or from the heated lobby viewing areas.

 How large is each lesson group?

-At this time due to COVID-19 we are limiting the number of participants to 30 per session.
-We are limiting each group to ten skaters and we will have one head coach and one or two assistant coaches for each class.
+At this time, class sizes are limited to about 50 participants we will have one head coach and one or two assistant coaches for each class.
 For our youngest/beginner classes, we try our best to have one coach/assistant coach per 2-3 skaters.